projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ===============

 ACRN Log/Trace tools are user-level applications used to capture ACRN hypervisor log and trace data.
-The VHM kernel module provides a middle layer to support these tools.
+The HSM kernel module provides a middle layer to support these tools.

 Refer to :ref:`hld-trace-log` for more details.